Frequently Asked Questions

 Absolutely!
 UB is a place where students can stay and relax on campus during the weekends.
 The Student Government Association (SGA), Student Programming Board (SPB), Office of Campus Activities and Community Services, Office of Housing and Residential Housing, Athletics Department and the many student clubs and organizations are always offering events/activities for students every day of the week!

 All exterior doors of the residence halls are locked 24 hours a day.
 Students have access to their residence hall with their UB ID card.
-Each front desk is staffed 24/7 with either specially trained student staff known as Guest Relations Associates or members of Campus Security.
+Each front desk is staffed 24/7 with either specially trained student staff known as Front desk staff or members of Campus Security.
 Additionally, each of the residence halls are monitored 24/7 through closed circuit cameras in public areas of the residence halls and the surrounding grounds.

 Of course, no matter how secure we strive to make the residence halls the best thing you, as a resident can do to help, is be proactive and responsible with your own safety and the safety of all those in your residence hall.
 NEVER let anyone borrow your ID Card or room key.
 NEVER let someone you do not know into the residence hall.
 NEVER sign in someone you do not know.
 ALWAYS let a staff member know when something is wrong or concerning.